quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Operating-Systems_-Three-Easy-Pieces/ostep_part19_36._IO_Devices.md

 ---

 #### Disk Interface Overview
 Modern hard-disk drives use a straightforward interface where sectors (512-byte blocks) can be read or written.
-Sectors are numbered from 0 to \( n-1 \), with \( n \) being the total number of sectors on the disk.
-This allows viewing the disk as an array, where addresses range from 0 to \( n-1 \).
+Sectors are numbered from 0 to $n-1 $, with $ n $ being the total number of sectors on the disk.
+This allows viewing the disk as an array, where addresses range from 0 to $ n-1$.
 Multi-sector operations are possible, often aligned to 4KB blocks.

 :p What is a sector in the context of hard-disk drives?
 ??x
 A sector refers to a 512-byte block that can be read or written on a modern hard-disk drive.
-Each disk has multiple sectors, numbered sequentially starting from 0 up to \( n-1 \), where \( n \) is the total number of sectors.
+Each disk has multiple sectors, numbered sequentially starting from 0 up to $n-1 $, where $ n$ is the total number of sectors.

 ---
 #### Atomic Write Guarantee